How to Create a Marketplace: Build a Multi-Vendor Website

 Resources and support for marketplace founders

-There’s no right or wrong way to build a marketplace — but there is an easier way.
-When you’re venturing into a marketplace project, you want to ensure you:
+There’s no right or wrong way to build a marketplace, but learning how to start a marketplace can reveal an easier way.
+When you’re learning how to start an online marketplace you want to ensure you:

 - Have a clear vision of how your marketplace will solve a problem for buyers and sellers